luka-dev/playwright-task-server/README.md

 # PLAYWRIGHT task server
-It's a Node.Js server that's hold playwright to precess tasks (mainly - crawling)
+It's a Node.Js server that's hold playwright to process tasks (mainly - crawling)

 Concept:
 - Express hold RESTful API and receive authorized(or not) request with task script